giovannicoppola/alfred-almanac/README.md

 - Enter (↩️) will copy to the clipboard and past to the frontmost application
 - Shift-enter (⇧↩️) will open the corresponding page on `wttr.in`
 - CTRL-enter (⌃↩️) will show the almanac string in large font
+- Option (⌥) will show the local date/time and timezone

 <a name="known-issues"></a>